Fujifilm X-Pro2 vs Sony RX10 III

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

-If the number of relative strengths (bullet points above) is taken as a guide, the X-Pro2 comes out slightly ahead of the RX10 III (14 : 13 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (14 points each).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-Pro2 and the Sony RX10 III place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.